-I have just switched to walking and running with friends to catch up – as it not only gets us fit, but stops us spending money on coffee and the inevitable temptation of biscuits and cakes!
+I’ve just switched to walking and running with friends to catch up – as it not only gets us fit, but stops us spending money on coffee and the inevitable temptation of biscuits and cakes!

 This is a simple trick that saves a fortune as a DVD is often as much as just 1 or 2 classes.

-I have also started finding fitness classes on Youtube – so you could always check that out as well – just an extra idea!
+I’ve also started finding fitness classes on Youtube – so you could always check that out as well – just an extra idea!

 If you are a great cook it would be lovely to bake some cupcakes and wrap beautifully for a present, or what about a piece of art?

 If you can do something for someone, then a voucher for that would be well received and only really costs you your time.

-Wait though – a word of warning – label clearly so that you don’t end up giving it back to whoever gave it you in the first place!
+Wait though – a word of warning is to label them clearly so that you don’t end up giving it back to whoever gave it you in the first place!

-Most people who work in offices utilise a secret Santa over Christmas – where you put everyones name in a hat and then take on each – you have to buy one present for that person only.
+Most people who work in offices utilise a Secret Santa over Christmas – where you put everyones name in a hat and then take on each – you have to buy one present for that person only.
 That way everyone buys one present and everyone gets a present.